 It can also happen when packets are dropped.
 Packets are bits of data being pushed and pulled across your network.
 Packets are dropped often on a VPN connection.
 QuickBooks is a live 'flat-file' database, and doesn't handle dropped packets well.
 QuickBooks data files are usually large.
 They can be 40MG or larger.
 When trying to access a file this large over the public internet, via a VPN, it can time out, cause errors and stop the operation.
 When this happens, anybody else simultaneously connecting to the QuickBooks file will be kicked out.
 The file will be set to single user mode only and must be repaired.
 It can also cause QuickBooks database corruption.

-QuickBooks Is Slow On VPN
+QuickBooks Is Slow On VPN because of memory & latency issues

 When QuickBooks launches from a laptop the only thing the daemon does is direct fileshare traffic through its own 'QB managed' port.
 It still requires a file share and the client software still downloads/loads the QB datafile from fileshare into local memory.
 Thinking about multiple people trying to all load the same shared file at the same time over VPN – the constant reads and writes this entails.
 Lots of room for error.